DataDog/documentation/content/en/network_monitoring/devices/getting_started.md

 : Configure the Agent to collect and customize specific metrics and tags by creating Device profiles directly in the app.

 [ServiceNow integration][4]
-: Dynamically enrich network devices monitored by Datadog Network Device Monitoring with data defined in ServiceNow's CMDB.
-(Configuration Management Database)
+: Dynamically enrich network devices monitored by Datadog Network Device Monitoring with data defined in ServiceNow's CMDB (Configuration Management Database).

 [Network Device Monitoring API][5]
-: Utilize the Network Device Monitoring API to programmatically add tags to network your devices.
+: Utilize the Network Device Monitoring API to programmatically add tags to your network devices.

-## Phase 5: Customize metrics and tags
+### Customize metrics and tags

 Customize metrics and tags on your devices by viewing the [Supported Devices][22] page to view our out-of-the-box device profiles.
 If you would like to edit/add more metrics, the following options are available: